 For numerical differentiation,

-see emmy.numerical.derivative/D-numeric
+see emmy.numerical.derivative/D-numeric.

-must be built out of generic operations that know how to handle [[Dual]]
+f must be built out of generic operations that know how to handle [[Dual]]

-inputs in addition to any types that a normal (f x)
+inputs in addition to any types that a normal (f x) call would present.
+This

-restriction does not apply to operations like putting x
+restriction does not apply to operations like putting x into a container

 or destructuring; just primitive function calls.